 How to build a wood fire in your pizza oven

 The best wood for use in your pizza oven is Iron Bark or Black or Grey Box as they burn very regular which helps with temperature control, and slow which means it will retain the heat for longer.
-However you can use other types of high density hard wood, as long as it has not previously been painted or treated, and alway make sure the wood you use is well seasoned and thus very dry.
-There are some woods you do need to avoid such as pine and cypress etc.
+However you can use other types of high density hard wood, as long as it has not previously been painted or treated, and always make sure the wood you use is well seasoned and thus very dry.
+There are some woods you do need to avoid such as pine and cypress etc. And we do not recommend using wood from hardware stores or fuel stations.
+They are ok for fire pits and such, but just not for wood fired ovens.

 Then, build a “castle” of wood in the center of the pizza oven by placing the larger pieces at the base and the smaller pieces on top (see pictures).
 In wet conditions it is necessary to reduce the size of the pieces of wood.
 Bear in mind that in winter and in wet seasons it will be harder to light a fire, but in summer it becomes extremely easy and there’s no need to put the wood inside the oven to let it dry a little.